itdxer/blog.itdxer.com/_posts/2020-06-22-chaining-ranges-with-sql.md

-Although this algorithm is simple it might be difficult to maintain state in SQL query (i'm not taking into accout variable declarations which are present in MySQL).
+Although this algorithm is simple it might be difficult to maintain state in SQL query (i'm not taking into account variable declarations which are present in MySQL).
 There is another solution that allows us to take advantage from some general functions available in most SQL languages.
 In addition to SQL, the same solution could be implemented using pandas or spark data frames.